joshtrus/discover-Philly-Travel-Website/README.md

 Explore the "Trivia" section for fun facts and interesting information about Philadelphia.

-Example: Click on the "Trivia" link to learn more.
+Example: Click on the "Trivia" link to learn more about Philadelphia.

 Submitting Feedback: